Courses

 Examines emerging terrorist threats to the U.S. and strategies to disrupt terrorist plots.
 Explores the life cycle of terrorist organizations, extreme acts of violence at public venues, and the role of counterintelligence.
 Studies the collection, analysis and evaluation of intelligence, the management of the intelligence function, and the influence of intelligence in shaping operational security decisions.
 Develops an understanding of intelligence tradecraft and the analytic and research skills used in intelligence work.
 Students analyze a case study of how a terrorist organization has ended, and the issues that impacted its demise to better understand how to counter current and future threats to homeland security.
 Specific, evaluated graduate-level activities and/or performances are identified in the course syllabus.

-In this stage, students research and isolate the root problem, analyze the reasons for the problem, and employ research methodologies to map the properties and consequences of a critical issue, problem, or challenge facing the organization.
+2: In this stage, students research and isolate the root problem, analyze the reasons for the problem, and employ research methodologies to map the properties and consequences of a critical issue, problem, or challenge facing the organization (1-3 credits, repeatable).

-In this stage, students research the selected issue, problem, or challenge and conduct research to provide a comparative analysis of conventional and innovative courses of action, develop criteria for assessments, create a project management plan and key performance indicators, make recommendations and finalize a professionally written project proposal and presentation for their sponsor organization.
+In this stage, students research the selected issue, problem, or challenge and conduct research to provide a comparative analysis of conventional and innovative courses of action, develop criteria for assessments, create a project management plan and key performance indicators, make recommendations, and finalize a professionally written project proposal and presentation for their sponsor organization (1-3 credits, repeatable).

-In this stage, students compose a thesis topic proposal, develop research question(s), formulate a thesis proposal with a nexus to homeland security and emergency management, and identify the University?s approval requirements for potential research methods.
+In this stage, students select a thesis topic, develop a research question(s), conduct a preliminary literature review, begin formulating a thesis proposal with a nexus to homeland security and emergency management, and identify the University?s approval requirements for potential research methods (1-3 credits, repeatable).

-In this stage, students conduct a literature review, design a research project, identify relevant research theories and conceptual frameworks, select a research methodology and approach, and begin collecting and analyzing data.
+In this stage, students complete a literature review, design a research project, identify relevant research theories and conceptual frameworks, select a research methodology and approach, and begin collecting and analyzing data.
+(1-3 credits, repeatable).

 In this stage, students finalize research findings and synthesize them into the final written thesis document.
-Students will navigate the thesis approval requirements with the guidance of their thesis advisor(s) and thesis advisory committee and defend their thesis at an oral defense presentation.
+Students will navigate the thesis approval requirements with the guidance of their thesis advisor(s) and thesis advisory committee and defend their thesis at an oral defense presentation (1-3 credits, repeatable).

 HSEM 6698 Special Topics: 1-6 semester hours.